b3j0f/shortUrl/README.md

 This technical test is about a shortener url service implemented in typescript.

+## Setup

+- [docker](https://www.docker.com/): for interoperability and deployment pre-test concerns.
+Optionnally, you can install the cli tools [docker-compose](https://docs.docker.com/compose/) and [make](https://www.gnu.org/software/make/) in order to implify container management.
+- [yarn](https://classic.yarnpkg.com/): to manage the service implementation, build a binary and test sources.

 ## Execution

-The execution is possible in two environments:

-- [docker](https://www.docker.com/): for interoperability and deployment pre-test concerns.
-Depends on the cli tool [make](https://www.gnu.org/software/make/).
-- [yarn](https://classic.yarnpkg.com/): you know, it is a typescript project...

-## Production

 ### Environment variables